jenkinsci/github-plugin/README.md

 How to install
 --------------

-Run
+ 1. Create the plugin .hpi file by following method:

 		mvn hpi:hpi

-to create the plugin .hpi file.

-To install:

-1. copy the resulting ./target/rdoc.hpi file to the $JENKINS_HOME/plugins directory.
+2. copy the resulting ./target/rdoc.hpi file to the $JENKINS_HOME/plugins directory.
 Don't forget to restart Jenkins afterwards.

-2. or use the plugin management console (http://example.com:8080/pluginManager/advanced) to upload the hpi file.
+3. or use the plugin management console (http://example.com:8080/pluginManager/advanced) to upload the hpi file.
 You have to restart Jenkins in order to find the plugin in the installed plugins list.

 Plugin releases